-She looked in horror to see seventy-year-old Mr. Buchner.
-The boy’s face tilted up to meet his disapproving gaze.
+She looked in horror to see seventy-year-old Mr. Buchner and the boy’s face, tilted up, to meet his disapproving gaze.
 The old man paled; his sunken mouth opened, but no sound emerged.
 The child never moved—an owl eyeing a mouse.
 Leave—run!
 Inside the classroom, the children were reciting the tenses of verbs.
 Mr. Buchner shook his head several times as words failed to form on his moving lips.
 He turned, his elbows swaying wildly, his wooden leg, the result of a bullet from rebel fire in ’61, clomping down the hall.

 Poor Darcy found him.
 The girl still wasn’t right, insisting on sleeping on the floor at the foot of Mrs. Kray’s narrow bed, a liberty she had never allowed before Mr. Buchner’s death.
 “He was looking up and his mouth . . . open . . . and . . . his tongue . . . ” The girl kept sobbing.